uva-cs/dsa2/docs/syllabus.md

 #### Quizzes

 There will be five quizzes (exams) this semester, each on a separate module.
 The fifth quiz will be during finals week.
 There will also be a practice quiz before the other quizzes.
+There will also be a practice quiz, which will be worth less of the overall quiz grade than the regular quizzes.

 All quizzes will be taken in a dedicated Computer-Based Testing Facility (CBTF), which is located in Gilmer Hall, room 490A.
 Each quiz will be 50 minutes long, and can be taken at any time over the 3 day period specified in the course schedule.
 While everybody will get similar questions, the questions themselves will be randomized, so that one person's quiz will not be the same as another person's quiz.
 That room has a limited capacity (40 seats), and you will need to schedule a time based on your availability.
 If you wait until the last minute to schedule an quiz, then you will be stuck with whatever spots are still left.
 We will provide scheduling details as the semester progresses.